coleifer/peewee/docs/peewee/installation.rst

 +-----------------------+----------------------------+--------------------------------------------+

 The bolded rows cover the majority of deployments.
-All others are optional; install their drivers when needed.
+All others are optional.
+Install their drivers when needed.